gogolrq/Ruiqi_Site/content/page/research.md

 - Identification and Estimation in Panel Models with Overspecified Number of Groups (With Zuofeng Shang, Qiankun Zhou and Yonghui Zhang, 2019, <i>Journal of Econometrics</i>, In Press) <a href="https://www.sciencedirect.com/science/article/abs/pii/S0304407619302118" target="_blank"><span style="color:#00BFFF">**Published Version**</span></a> & <a href="https://www.dropbox.com/s/3plhifghgqcyn20/Revision_3ndRound_09232019_Final.pdf?dl=0
 " target="_blank"><span style="color:#00BFFF">**Preprint**</span></a>

+- A Consistent Test of Independence and Goodness-of-fit in Linear Regression Models  (with Qiqing Yu, 2020,   <i>Communications in Statistics - Simulation and Computation</i>, In Press)

 ##### Manuscripts Submitted or in Preparation

-- Testing Independence and Goodness-of-fit in Linear Regression  Models Allowing Non-existence of the Mean of the Response Variable (With Qiqing Yu, 2017)

 - Testing Community Structures for Hypergraphs (With Mingao Yuan, Yang Feng and Zuofeng Shang, 2018) <a href="https://arxiv.org/abs/1810.04617
 " target="_blank"><span style="color:#00BFFF">**Preprint**</span></a>